 What is an Aquaponic Aquarium?
 If you haven’t yet heard of aquaponics, don’t worry, you’re not slow on the uptake: They just haven’t been driven forward that well by mainstream suppliers – yet.
 A surprising fact perhaps, given the benefits of keeping these eco-friendly tanks, and the news that they are rising in popularity.
 So what is an Aquaponic Aquarium – Read on!

-What is Aquaponics: Put simply, it is the combination of hydroponics (growing plants without soil in water) and aquaculture (raising fish) together in one integrated system.
+What is an Aquaponic Aquarium: It’s a combination of hydroponics (growing plants without soil in water) and aquaculture (raising fish) together in one integrated system.
 It is not, however, something new; not something revolutionary; contrary to popular belief – it has been around since the Aztecs (1300’s) and even Yunnan migrants in South China around 5AD.
 They use plants to naturally filter any harmful chemicals and fish waste toxins from the water.

 How Does Aquaponics Work?